 - 1.1 The council is required to publish a homelessness strategy that outlines the main causes of homelessness and our strategic plans and actions in place to tackle them every five years.
 In 2018 the government published its Rough Sleeping Strategy along with guidance that requires local authorities to update their homelessness strategies to incorporate rough sleeping by the end of 2019.
 Our current Homelessness Strategy covers the period 2013 to 2018 and rather than directly replace it, to ensure that we take a comprehensive and joined up approach to all matters relating to housing, we are combining it with the Housing Strategy to create a Housing, Homelessness and Rough Sleeping Strategy 2019-2024.
-To meet the government's deadline, we are seeking Cabinet approval of the section of the draft Strategy that covers homelessness and rough sleeping prior to its publication on the website.
-We will then complete the rest of the Strategy, carry out consultation and seek approval of it early next year. - 1.2 To inform our Strategy we have completed a Homelessness Review which provides a comprehensive review of available data and evidence relating to homelessness.
+To meet the government's deadline, we are consulting Members on the section of the Strategy that covers homelessness and rough sleeping; this will enable us to seek Cabinet approval in December 2019 after which we will complete the rest of the Strategy, consult and seek approval of it early next year. - 1.2 To inform our Strategy we have completed a Homelessness Review which provides a comprehensive review of available data and evidence relating to homelessness.
 This has been used to establish our priority to 'Prevent and relieve all forms of homelessness including rough sleeping' and we have established three objectives to work with partners to achieve this: - Improve the range of suitable housing options for those who are homeless or at risk of homelessness - Identify and provide support to those who face barriers to accessing and maintaining suitable accommodation, and - Tackle rough sleeping so that no one needs to sleep rough